next-page-tester/next-page-tester/README.md

 ## What

-The idea behind this library is to enable integration tests on Next.js pages including [server side data fetching][next-docs-data-fetching] and [routing][next-docs-routing].
+The idea behind this library is to enable DOM integration tests on Next.js pages along with [server side data fetching][next-docs-data-fetching] and [routing][next-docs-routing].

-The testing approach suggested here consists of manually mocking external API's and get the component instance matching a given route.
+The testing approach suggested here consists of manually mocking external API's dependencies and get the component instance matching a given route.

 Next page tester will take care of:

 - **resolving** provided **routes** into the matching page component
-- calling **Next.js data fetching methods** (`getServerSideProps` or `getStaticProps`) if the case
+- calling **Next.js data fetching methods** (`getServerSideProps`, `getInitialProps` or `getStaticProps`) if the case
 - set up a **mocked `next/router` provider** initialized with the expected values (to test `useRouter` and `withRouter`)
 - **instantiating** the page component with the **expected props**